1. What is the Automated Harvest Report System?

 19. Q. The check station system seemed to work fine, why change it?

 A. Mandatory deer check stations were instituted in 1974.
-While mandatory deer check was progressive for its time and allowed the Division to collect a lot of valuable harvest data over the years, as deer seasons became longer and deer harvests became larger, the deer check station system became more cumbersome to operate and more expensive to maintain.
+While mandatory deer check was progressive for its time and allowed the Division to collect valuable harvest data over the years, as deer seasons became longer and deer harvests became larger, the deer check station system became more cumbersome to operate and more expensive to maintain.
 The new AHRS will cost about half the amount per deer as the old system, and more importantly, it will free up Division deer biologists' time to allow for other valuable research to improve NJ's deer management and forest health.
 The AHRS will also provide a number of other benefits including immediate access to harvest data and significantly improved law enforcement capabilities.

 20. Q. What will happen to my deer check station?